-On March 5, 2024, in accordance with the MGCL, the Board of Directors declared the Reverse Stock Splits advisable, and directed that they be submitted to the Company's stockholders for consideration.
-The Company's stockholders approved the Reverse Stock Splits, including such other reverse stock splits as may be determined by the Board of Directors through March 31, 2025, at the annual meeting held on May 6, 2024.
+On March 5, 2024, in accordance with the MGCL, the Board of Directors declared the 2024 Reverse Stock Splits, the January 2025 Reverse Stock Split and the March 2025 Reverse Stock Split advisable, and directed that they be submitted to the Company's stockholders for consideration.
+The Company's stockholders approved the foregoing Reverse Stock Splits, including such other reverse stock splits as may be determined by the Board of Directors through March 31, 2025, at the annual meeting held on May 6, 2024.